ChristopherBock/typescript-closure-tools/README.md

 * `--input_root input/dir` Root of inputs, considered when computing relative paths for `///<reference path="..." />` tags.
 * `--output_root output/dir` Root of outputs, considered when computing relative paths for `///<reference path="..." />` tags.
 * `--include_private boolean` Whether to include items marked as private (@private), defaults to false.
+* `--replace_callbacks_by_signature` Whether to replace callbacks by their call signature when used as parameters, only possible if trailing JSDoc @callback definition exists.

+# Usage of the generated *.d.ts files in Typings
+* In your project do: `typings init`
+* followed by: `typings i file:path/to/your/file.d.ts --save --global
+* enjoy (strangely sometimes VisualStudio Code needs a reboot if you add new typings)!

 # Structure